-As previously noted, the Menaul MR Area is served by transit routes along Menaul Boulevard and along Interstate 25.
+As previously noted, the Menaul MR Area is served by transit routes along Menaul Boulevard.
 However, there are bus shelters on Menaul that attract homeless campers and negative activity.
 This issue was communicated to ABQ Ride during the earlier phases of the project.
-An evaluation should be completed on how best to discourage people from camping out at the bus shelters.
-Some communities have removed the benches under the shelters to help prevent people from sleeping on them; others have stepped up their cleaning efforts.
-ABQ Ride has removed the problem bus shelter along Menaul Boulevard, but is maintaining the bus stop.
+ABQ Ride is currently evaluating how best to discourage people from camping out at the bus shelters.
+Some communities

-The recommendation is for ABQ Ride to evaluate increasing the frequency of cleaning the bus shelters and benches, and emptying the trash receptacles to make these City facilities more conducive to being used for their intended purpose.
-Additional promotion of the Adopta-Stop Program in this area could enhance ownership and oversight of bus shelters by area residents and businesses.
+The recommendation is for ABQ Ride to continue its evaluation and implementation of best practices, including increasing the frequency of cleaning the bus shelters and benches, and emptying the trash receptacles to make these City facilities more conducive to being used for their intended purpose.
+Additional promotion of the Adopt-a-Stop Program in this area could enhance ownership and oversight of bus shelters by area residents and businesses.
 The City should also consider a variety of design changes at the bus shelters, including: